Members and Employees of Wilco Celebrated the Retirement of Ceo, Doug Hoffman on Thursday at The Salem Convention Center.

 “Doug gets the job done,” Keudell said.

 Bugarsky said it wasn’t always smooth sailing during Hoffman’s nearly quarter-century at Wilco.
-Over the years, he was faced with a number of difficult, often unpopular decisions that saw the co-op divest itself of several businesses, including the tire sales, grass seed cleaning and gas stations.
+Over the years, he was faced with a number of difficult, often unpopular decisions that saw the co-op divest itself of several businesses, including tire sales, grass seed cleaning, and gas stations.